 Bio

 Rebecca Chace is the award-winning author of the novel Leaving Rock Harbor, a New York Times “Editor’s Choice”, New England Books Award Finalist, June Indie Notable Book (ABA); the novel Capture the Flag ; and the memoir, Chautauqua Summer, which was a New York Times “Notable Book," as well as “Editor's Choice" and "Picks for Summer" in the New York Times Book Review.
-Her first children’s book, June Sparrow and the Million Dollar Penny, was published in May, 2017.
+She has written one children's book for middle-grades: June Sparrow and the Million Dollar Penny.
+Her fifth book, Talking to the Wolf , a novel, is forthcoming from Red Hen Press.

 Capture the Flag was adapted as a feature length screenplay by Rebecca and director Lisanne Skyler.
 The short film, with screenplay co-written by Chace and Skyler, was shot during the summer of 2009; it premiered at the Aspenshortsfest International Competition in April, 2010, and received the Tony Cox Showtime Award for best screenplay (Short Film) at the Nantucket Film Festival in 2010.
 The feature length screenplay adaptation was shortlisted for the Sundance Screenwriter’s Lab.
 Rebecca is currently developing a television pilot based upon the novel.